Kathy Szeliga: Health care

 During her Senate campaign, Szeliga said she opposed the Affordable Care Act, saying that it hurt small businesses.
 She did not support its repeal, saying that she instead supported making it more workable.
 Szeliga also said she supported privatizing parts of medical care provided by the United States Department of Veterans Affairs, but opposed a full privatization of the department.

 In April 2023, Szeliga voted against a bill to establish a framework for a legal marijuana industry in Maryland following the passage of Question 4, saying she opposed the bill's various provisions in the licensing process and zoning requirements for dispensaries.

 Immigration

 During her Senate campaign, Szeliga said she opposed building a wall on the U.S.-Mexico border.
-During the 2020 legislative session, she introduced a bill that sought to protect Harford County's 287(g) agreement with the United States Immigration and Customs Enforcement.

-In February 2021, Szeliga opposed a bill to extend the state's earned income tax credit to undocumented immigrants.
+During the 2020 legislative session, she introduced a bill that sought to protect Harford County's 287(g) agreement with the United States Immigration and Customs Enforcement (ICE).
+In February 2021, she opposed a bill to extend the state's earned income tax credit to undocumented immigrants.
+In February 2026, Szeliga opposed a bill to prohibit counties from entering into 287(g) program agreements with ICE, saying that the programs helped remove serious offenders from communities.

+In February 2026, Szeliga criticized a bill passed by the Baltimore County Council to prohibit private detention facilities from operating in the county, saying in a joint statement with state delegate Ryan Nawrocki that there was no evidence that ICE intended to operate a detention facility in Hunt Valley and that Baltimore County "should be assisting federal authorities to protect the public, not fighting them".